 The alignment is achieved by adding or removing shims under the motor feet and also moving the motor horizontally as required.
 In some cases where the alignment cannot be achieved it will be necessary to move the pump before recommencing the above procedure.

-For couplings with narrow flanges use a dial indicator as shown on figure 4.11 to check both parallel and angular alignment.

-For detailed alignment procedure refer to API RP686.
+For couplings with narrow flanges use a dial indicator (as shown in figure 4-11) to check both parallel and angular alignment.
+(For detailed alignment procedure refer to API RP686.)

 Maximum permissible misalignment at working temperature: